 How do I know if I am a candidate for an Erbium YAG Laser Wash™?

-An individual consultation with one of our plastic surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Gill, is the best way to determine which procedure is best suited to meet your goals.
+An individual consultation with one of our plastic surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Ross, is the best way to determine which procedure is best suited to meet your goals.
 During this consultation, the surgeon will examine you, and discuss which laser is ideal for your face and needs.

 What kind of anesthesia is utilized during a Sciton ProfileTM Erbium YAG Arctic Laser Wash™?